connormbrooks/bazel-graphics-template/README.md

 # Bazel Graphics Template
-Graphics playground template for GLFW/GLEW building using Bazel on Windows
+Graphics playground template for GLFW & GLEW building using Bazel on Windows